-Forget Marco Polo was the first European to reach China.
-In America, if it’s June, July or August, Marco (Polo!) is king of the pool.
-“Marco” catches other players based on their reply to his call, and there’s no adrenaline like daring to be the fish out of water!
+Forget the Marco Polo who was the first European to reach China.
+In America, if it’s June, July or August, Marco (Polo!) is the king of the pool.
+“Marco” catches other players based on their reply to his call, and there’s no adrenaline-like daring to be the fish out of water!
 Just like tag, only in water and with your eyes closed, how many hours did you spend playing this easy but exciting pool game as a kid?

 You know you’ve done it.
-If you ever had hair longer than shoulder-length, you’ve done the George Washington (emerged from underwater with your hair flipped down over your face, then rolled it back over your head to for a stylin’ Colonial era ‘do).
-Other classics include the dinosaur (spiked hair), the Princess Lea (dueling buns), and the sweet roll (spiraled over the entire head).
+If you ever had hair longer than shoulder-length, you’ve done the George Washington (emerged from underwater with your hair flipped down over your face, then rolled it back over your head to for a stylin’ Colonial-era ‘do).
+Other classics include the dinosaur (spiked hair), Princess Lea (dueling buns), and the sweet roll (spiraled over the entire head).